|Acrolinx Server||5.2, 5.3|

 Restoring a Database Backup

 You might restore a backup of your analytics and reporting databases if your databases become corrupted and you want to roll back to an earlier database state.
-You might also restore a backup to move analytics and reporting data from one Acrolinx installation to another.
-Alternatively you might restore a database backup to migrate your data from the default Derby or H2 databases to an enterprise database format.
+You might also need to restore a database backup to move your data from the default database to an enterprise database format.
 However, we don't recommend that you restore a database backup to the default databases that come installed with Acrolinx.
 The server performance can be extremely slow when restoring large backup files to a Derby or H2 database.

 Important: Only restore a backup within the same Acrolinx database schema version.
 If you need to restore a previous database schema version, restore the backup in the corresponding Acrolinx Server version and then update your Acrolinx Server.
 Acrolinx automatically migrates your data when you update.